- Neil Marshall

 - Release Date

 As director of groundbreaking classics like The Fog (1980), Big Trouble in Little China, and In the Mouth of Madness, there are few better action-horror filmmakers to emulate than Carpenter.
 He conceived the original Halloween (but none of its lame sequels) back in 1978, put typically veiled Lovecraftian horror under the spotlight with his masterpiece The Thing (itself a remake of the 1951 sci-fi classic), and gave audiences the longest fistfight ever put to film via Roddy Piper and Keith David in They Live.
-Ironically, Carpenter spent most of his career emulating Howard Hawks, though was original enough to blur the lines between his work and that which he sought to imitate.
+Ironically, Carpenter spent most of his career emulating Howard Hawks, though he was original enough to blur the lines between his work and that which he sought to imitate.
 By working in different genres than Hawks (who is best known for comedies and Westerns), Carpenter made homages based on Hawks’ conceptual action and style.

 Marshall, alternatively, works in Carpenter’s genre(s), taking directly from his iconic oeuvre, right down to Carpenter’s oft-used title font (!).
 Opening with vintage computer schematics outlining the new formation of Hadrian’s Wall, originally a Roman fortification to keep Scotland’s mobs out of England, we see a pitch-perfect copy of Carpenters schematics from Escape from New York (and, I suppose, its maligned sequel Escape from L.A.).
-Whereas Carpenter’s segmented land was used to keep society’s criminal inside an inescapable prison, Marshall’s walled-off Scotland encloses those infected with the Reaper virus—a vicious disease that twists people into boil-ridden creeps recalling “The Infected” from 28 Days Later.
+Whereas Carpenter’s segmented land was used to keep society’s criminals inside an inescapable prison, Marshall’s walled-off Scotland encloses those infected with the Reaper virus—a vicious disease that twists people into boil-ridden creeps recalling “The Infected” from 28 Days Later.

-Some thirty years after the virus claims Scotland, it pops up again in London, England, threatening another major outbreak.
+Some thirty years after the virus claims Scotland, it pops up again in London, threatening another major outbreak.
 But the corruptible Prime Minister of England (Alexander Siddig, from Star Trek: Deep Space Nine) has a secret: survivors of the plague remain inside Scotland’s walls, living possibly by cure, possibly by immunity to the Reaper virus.
 Police chief Nelson (the great Bob Hoskins, in a background role despite second-billing) assigns Eden Sinclair (Rhona Mitra, from Skinwalkers)—Marshall’s one-eyed female facsimile of Carpenter’s archetypal anti-hero Snake Plissken from the Escape movies—to find it.
 With her porno star name and constant, pouty scowl, Sinclair comes off like some “hottie” playing dress-up on Halloween, surely a direct-to-video-worthy performance for Mitra.